 About the visit

-After a successful performance at the recently concluded Rajasthan International Folk Festival (RIFF) in Jodhpur, Rajasthan, one of UK's finest jazz performers, Brian Molley will be performing in India with piano prodigy Utsav Lal on 3 November at the Charg Bagh, British Council, New Delhi.
-Molley will be performing some notes from his 2013 debut album Clock along with the latest member of their group, Utsav Lal
+After a successful performance at the Rajasthan International Folk Festival (RIFF) in Jodhpur, Rajasthan, one of UK's finest jazz performers, Brian Molley performed in India with piano prodigy Utsav Lal on 3 November, 2015 at the British Council, New Delhi.
+Molley performed notes from his 2013 debut album Clock along with the latest member of their group, Utsav Lal.

 About the Brian Molley Quartet: